 The cultural fit is often overlooked in the selection process, while it is just as important for successful collaboration as the other factors.
-You prefer to look for a partner with whom you can work together as an extension of your organization.
+You prefer to look for a partner with whom you can work together as an extension of your organisation.
 Whether there is a cultural fit cannot be determined with one question.
 It is often based on a sum of factors that may or may not trigger a “click”.
 Questions that could contribute to this are:

-- who are their best customers and why?
+- Who are their best customers, and why?

 Actively ask for feedback – and benefit from a wealth of information –

-In addition to making the right choice, the selection process often also provides many new insights for your organization.
+In addition to making the right choice, the selection process often also provides many new insights for your organisation.
 What view do the invited partners have of your desired solution?
-What opportunities do they see for your organization to save, automate, or optimize costs?
+What opportunities do they see for your organisation to save, automate, or optimize costs?
 And what are the risks?
 Has it been discussed how you can limit these (together)?
 Actively ask for feedback, the partners have been chopping this hatchet more often and can indicate whether they see special features (or showstoppers).

 Making up the balance